Joe regularly appears in employment tribunals and the EAT in discrimination, whistleblowing, unfair dismissal and other statutory claims.

 - Successfully defeating a claim for age discrimination arising out of a homeworking policy implemented during Covid-19 lockdown.

 - Successfully representing a respondent employer in an indirect sex discrimination claim: the claimant withdrew the claim in its entirety at the end of Joe’s cross-examination, avoiding the need for the respondent’s witnesses to give evidence.

 - Achieving a major costs order in favour of a respondent employer not exceeding £60,000.

 - Providing pro bono representation to a charity-sector employer in a multi-day unfair dismissal, whistleblowing and discrimination case.
 Successfully obtained judgment dismissing all the claims.

-- Opposing Queen’s Counsel, securing a compensatory award for a claimant in an unfair redundancy claim.
+- Opposing King’s Counsel, securing a compensatory award for a claimant in an unfair redundancy claim.